DAINTINESS-Group/DelianCubeEngine/README.md

 For v.0.1, the usage is simple:
 1. Start your DBMS (MySQL) service, if not running
 2. Start the Server of the project
+3. Alternatives
-3. Start the Client of the project (results are in the OutputFiles folder) or create a Client of your own
+* Start the NaiveJavaClient of the project (results are in the OutputFiles folder)
+* Start the MainApp client in the gui package.
+Its functionalities include launching queries from a stored file and loading tsv files.
+* ... create a Client of your own

 ## Credits and History